-- A series of mitigation measures are proposed to either avoid, remedy or mitigate potential adverse effects on urban design, landscape character, landscape values or visual amenity.
-It is recognised that some of these measures are difficult to 'quantify' or may be more appropriate at the subdivision stage, but I consider them important urban design measures to ensure a well-functioning urban environment can be developed. - 31 (MM1) Provide a diversity of house size and lot size to provide choice, with higher density development located close to high amenity and business areas.
-This is provided for through the proposed location of both general (low) and medium density residential. - 32 (MM2) Locate higher density towards the centre of the development, buffered by lower density development along the edges of the plan change.
-This is provided for through the placement of any medium density centrally, close to proposed open space. - 33 (MM3) Create streets which have a high level of amenity, provide for different modal allocation, and allow for an efficient use of land by having a street hierarchy with different road reserve widths depending on their classification.
-Encourage the use of low impact design techniques including grass swales and detention basins (if necessary recognising the ground conditions in Rolleston).
-These considerations would be addressed through the detailed design and consenting of any subdivision proposal(s) within the plan change area. - 34 (MM4) Create a well-connected walking and cycling network which combines with the green / blue network and existing facilities connecting to key destinations (school, childcare, town centre), prioritising walking and cycling with a mix of on-road, separate, and off-road facilities to promote active transport modes.
-Key connections are identified on the ODP and may be supplemented through additional connections provided for at the time of subdivision consent. - 35 (MM5) Provide a quantity of greenspace and facilities appropriate for the future population with green links extending through the plan change area and connecting with adjoining residential and rural areas.
-This is provided for on the ODP. - 36 (MM6) Solid fencing should preferably be restricted to rear and side yards to retain an open character along streets and existing roads (in particular Lincoln Rolleston Road) or at a minimum front boundary fencing will have restrictions.
+- 9.1 A series of mitigation measures are proposed to either avoid, remedy or mitigate potential adverse effects on urban design, landscape character, landscape values or visual amenity.
+It is recognised that some of these measures are difficult to 'quantify' or may be more appropriate at the subdivision stage, but I consider them important urban design measures to ensure a well-functioning urban environment can be developed. - 9.2 (MM1) Provide a diversity of house size and lot size to provide choice, with higher density development located close to high amenity and business areas.
+This is provided for through the proposed location of both general (low) and medium density residential. - 9.3 (MM2) Locate higher density towards the centre of the development, buffered by lower density development along the edges of the plan change.
+This is provided for through the placement of any medium density centrally, close to proposed open spaces. - 9.4 (MM3) Create streets which have a high level of amenity, provide for different modal allocation, and allow for an efficient use of land by having a street hierarchy with different road reserve widths depending on their classification.
+Encourage the use of low impact design techniques including grass swales.
+These considerations would be addressed through the detailed design and consenting of any subdivision proposal(s) within the plan change area.

+- 9.5 (MM4) Create a well-connected walking and cycling network which combines with the green / blue network and existing facilities connecting to key destinations (school, childcare, town centre), prioritising walking and cycling with a mix of on-road, separate, and off-road facilities to promote active transport modes.
+Key connections are identified on the ODP and may be supplemented through additional connections provided for at the time of subdivision consent. - 9.6 (MM5) Provide a quantity of greenspace and facilities appropriate for the future population with green links extending through the plan change area and connecting with adjoining residential and rural areas.
+This is provided for on the ODP. - 9.7 (MM6) Solid fencing should preferably be restricted to rear and side yards to retain an open character along streets and existing roads (in particular Lincoln Rolleston and Selwyn Roads) or at a minimum front boundary fencing will have restrictions.
 Side fencing should not extend forward of the front wall closest to the street of a house or would need to be limited in height.
-This is a matter that would be incorporated into developer covenants, as has occurred in Falcon's Landing, that manage and implement specific design outcomes sought within the Plan Change area.
+This is a matter that would be incorporated into developer covenants, that manage and implement specific design outcomes sought within the Plan Change area.

-SECTION 42A REPORT AND EVIDENCE OF MS GABI WOLFER
+10 SECTION 42A REPORT AND EVIDENCE OF MS GABI WOLFER

-- I have reviewed the Council's Section 42a Report as well as reviewed the Urban Design / Town Planning evidence of Ms Gabi Wolfer.
-We are largely in agreement that the proposed Plan Change is consistent with the objectives, policies and provisions of the operative Selwyn District Plan relating to urban design, noting the following. - I agree with the recommended changes to the ODP plan and text as follows which will lead to a greater level of future connectivity with Acland Park and Falcon's Landing while not precluding connectivity to PC78 (if approved) and possible future development on the eastern side of Lincoln Rolleston Road.
-An updated ODP is attached to Ms Seaton's evidence and also shown here (Figure 4 of the attached figures) as it relates to PC78 and Acland Park.
+- 10.1 I have reviewed the Council's Section 42a Report as well as reviewed the Urban Design / Town Planning evidence of Ms Gabi Wolfer.
+We are largely in agreement that the proposed Plan Change is consistent with the objectives, policies and provisions of the operative Selwyn District Plan relating to urban design, noting the following. - 10.2 I agree with the recommended changes to the ODP plan and text as follows which will lead to a greater level of future connectivity with Acland Park and to the east over Lincoln-Rolleston Road(future development) while not precluding connectivity to PC75 (if approved) and possible future development on the eastern side of Lincoln Rolleston Road.
+An updated ODP is attached to Ms Harte's evidence and also shown here (Figure 4 of the attached figures) as it relates to PC75 and Acland Park.

-39 The changes are:
+10.3 The changes are: